pochunsun/pochunsun.github.io/about/index.md

 - Program of Nano Science and Optoelectronics
 - Minor: Division of Mathematical Science, Dept. of Applied Mathematics

+*Activities and societies:*
+【Director of Student Association of Dept. of Physics】,【Wind Ensemble, Dept. of Music】, 【Wind Ensemble Club】

 > **Research Topic:** <br />
 *Holographic Approach to Thermalization inGeneral Anisotropic Theories*

 <a href="{{ site.url }}/Grade/" class="btn btn-info">Excellent Subjects</a>

 ---